circumspect/simple-tokio-server/README.md

 # Simple Tokio Server

-This is a basic example of a server and client written in pure Rust and communicating through an API defined by the server library using TCP.
+This is a basic example of a server and client written in pure Rust and communicating using TCP through an API defined by the server library.
 The network connections are handled using Tokio, and all messages between the server and the client are serialized using Serde before being sent.
 This particular example defines a chat server with a basic API consisting of